Visit this small ruin perched on a hill near Oban which was once a formidable stronghold of Clan MacDougall.

 Come and explore the Castle and historic grounds with woodland walks, gardens and stunning views over Kerrera, North Lorn and the islands beyond.
 Discover the enchanted Dunollie Woodland trail with its fascinating stories of woodland life and folklore, leading you to the mysterious, hidden Willow Garden.
 Relax and absorb the atmosphere as you enjoy delicious homemade soup, sandwiches and cakes and shop for beautiful locally made gifts.

-(limited opening hours October – December, please check website for more details)
+(limited opening hours October – December, please check website for details of winter activities and events)

 How to get there

-Dunollie is a pleasant 15 minute walk from the centre of Oban down the old carriage track which starts at the Corran Hall or two minutes’ drive from the centre of Oban, following signs for Ganavan.
+Dunollie is a pleasant 15 minute walk from the centre of Oban down the woodland trail which starts at the Corran Hall or two minutes’ drive from the centre of Oban, following signs for Ganavan.
 Parking provided (sorry no coaches)